pypa/build/docs/how-to/troubleshooting.rst

 Preserve build logs and temporary directories
 =============================================

 By default, build cleans up the temporary build directory after completion.
-To keep it for debugging:
+To control where the temporary directory is created (useful for debugging or placing it on a specific filesystem):

 .. code-block:: console

     $ TMPDIR=/tmp/debug-build python -m build

-The build will create its temporary environment in ``/tmp/debug-build`` and you can inspect it after the build completes or fails.
+The build will create its temporary environment inside ``/tmp/debug-build``.
+The directory is automatically cleaned up after a successful build, but persists if the build fails, allowing you to inspect the environment for debugging.
 On Windows, use ``TEMP`` instead of ``TMPDIR``:

 .. code-block:: console